 Unsupervised domain adaptation (UDA) methods attempt to mitigate the adverse effect of data shifts, often by training a joint model on the labeled source and unlabeled target domains that map both domains into a common feature space.
-However, simultaneous access to data from source and target domains may not be feasible for VDU due to privacy concerns associated with source data access, given legal, technical, and contractual constraints.
-In addition, the training and serving may be done in different computational environments, and thus, the expensive computational resources used for training may not be available.
-Test-time adaptation (TTA) (or source-free domain adaptation) has been also introduced to adapt a model that is trained on the source to unseen target data, without using any source data~\cite{shot,tent,ttt,ontarget,adacontrast,hcl}.
-Existing TTA methods have mainly focused on image classification and semantic segmentation tasks, while VDU remains unexplored, despite the clear motivations of the distribution shift and challenges for the employment of standard UDA.
+However, simultaneous access to data from source and target domains may not be feasible for VDU due to the concerns associated with source data access, that might arise from legal, technical, and contractual privacy constraints.
+In addition, the training and serving may be done in different computational environments, and thus, the expensive computational resources used for training may not be available at serving time.
+Test-time adaptation (TTA) (or source-free domain adaptation) has been introduced to adapt a model that is trained on the source to unseen target data, without using any source data~\citep{shot,tent,ttt,ontarget,adacontrast,hcl}.
+TTA methods thus far have mainly focused on image classification and semantic segmentation tasks, while VDU remains unexplored, despite the clear motivations of the distribution shift besides challenges for the employment of standard UDA.